-A digital nomad is someone who simple works online while travelling.
+A digital nomad is someone who simply works online while traveling.

 It could be an online English teacher, a tech-head coder, a copywriter, or an Instagram influencer, it really doesn’t matter.

 We have written an in-depth article on digital nomad statistics, go check it out to know more about the topic.

 Digital Nomad Jobs